machinamentum/josh_build/README.md

 ## Build

 Run `./bootstrap.sh` to build the `josh` driver.
-For fun, `./build/josh build` will build the driver again but using the josh build system in `josh.build`.
+For fun, `./build/josh build` will build the driver again but using the josh build system in `build.josh`.

 ## Usage

 ### Quick Start

 Run `josh init` in an empty folder to create a template project.
-This creates a new `josh.build` and `src/main.c`.
+This creates a new `build.josh` and `src/main.c`.
 Run `josh build` to build the project template.

 ### Cross-compiling